dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-development.rst

 Automated Builds
 ----------------

 Automated builds are just that -- builds that trigger automatically.
-They can by triggered on a schedule (daily, weekly, etc.), by pushes to a branch, by the creation of a pull request or tag, etc.
+They can trigger on a schedule (daily, weekly, etc.), by pushes to a branch, by the creation of a pull request or tag, etc.

 The advantage of automated builds is that they catch errors right away, before a workflow user spends time and money running the faulty workflow.
 You can also use automated builds to do security scanning, and if you have a more complex system, package up your builds.

 It's easy to introduce an error to your workflow, from something as simple as missing a closing quotation mark to a logic error in the middle of the program.
-Having automated builds can quickly catch such problems.
+Automated builds can quickly catch such problems.

 Build Servers